-One of the toughest parts about life—even if it does last forever—is when a loved one passes on.
+One of the toughest parts about life—even if it does last forever—is when a loved one dies.
 We miss their bodily presence, hug, and voice—in short, all the physical attributes that we associate with our beloved family, friends, or pets.

 Your loved ones death is providing you with a new opening, a grand possibility to deepen your relationship with the soul you called parent, child, spouse, etc. These keys can help you awaken to a greater reality and realize that your loved one is much more than what you may have perceived.
 And that, my friend, is easily worth the pain and sadness.

 My remarks are based on 42 years of study, training, and personal and professional experience.
 A vast amount of clinical, scientific, and empirical evidence supports much of what I say, but not all of it.
 I will share my best understandings but those change over time.
 You should, ultimately, decide what makes the most sense to you.
 To learn about this evidence: https://www.soulproof.com/documented-evidence/